Gnaku-18519/DataAnalysis/README.md

 * Request a page -- *valid, refbit, pinCnt, dirty*
   * not in pool -> choose a frame for replacement -> if that frame is **dirty**, write it to disk -> read requested page into chosen frame
   * **pin** the page (**pin count**: a page is a candidate for replacement iff pin count = 0) and return its address
+    * buffer manager is responsible to pin a page
+    * requestor of that page is responsible to tell the buffer manager to unpin a page
 * Buffer Replacement Policy
   * big impact on the number of I/Os -- depending on the access pattern
   * sequential flooding = nasty situation caused by LRU + repeated sequential scans